Key highlights

 - BASF's new plant in Ludwigshafen will produce electronic grade ammonium hydroxide.

-- The plant supports Europe's growing semiconductor industry demand.
+- The plant supports semiconductor manufacturing in Europe.

 Operational Timeline

-The plant is expected to begin operations in 2027, aligning with the increasing demand for high-purity chemicals in Europe's semiconductor industry.
+The plant is scheduled to begin operations in 2027, aiming to enhance the local supply chain for advanced chip production in Europe.

 Technological Impact

-The NH4OH EG produced at the new plant will be crucial for advanced nodes chip technology, supporting key European industries such as Automotive and AI.
+The NH4OH EG produced will be crucial for advanced nodes chip technology, supporting industries such as Automotive and AI in Europe.